What is account-based advertising?

 Key components include:

-Target account selection: identifying the handful of companies that match your ideal customer profile (ICP) and represent the highest revenue potential
+Target account selection: identifying the companies that match your ideal customer profile (ICP) and represent the highest revenue potential

 Multi-channel outreach: deploying ads across display, social (e.g., LinkedIn), and search, then using retargeting to reach the broader buying committee within each account